-- Water management programs in partnership with the City's waste hauler and the County's Solid Waste Authority should focus on more innovation in recycling and repurposing materials. - Engagement of commercial businesses, particularly the restaurant industry, should be a priority to increase opportunities for composting and recycling. - Description Education and outreach to residents and business owners is an important goal to improve recycling, composting and increasing urban agriculture. - The City can and should facilitate opportunities for residents to participate in community gardens and individual urban agriculture.
+• Water management programs in partnership with the City's waste hauler and the County's Solid Waste Authority should focus on more innovation in recycling and repurposing materials.

+- Engagement of commercial businesses, particularly the restaurant industry, should be a priority to increase opportunities for composting and recycling. - Education and outreach to residents and business owners is an important goal to improve recycling, composting and increasing urban agriculture. - Facilitate opportunities for residents to participate in community gardens and individual urban agriculture.

-Community resiliency will continue to, and increasingly, impact the City in the future due to the impacts of climate change.
+Community resiliency will continue to, and increasingly, impact Delray Beach in the future due to the impacts of climate change.
 The City has already begun to assess infrastructure impacts and proactively begun to incorporate sea level rise into assessments related to seawalls and stormwater.
 But the work must continue and become an ongoing philosophy in terms of basis for current and future planning and infrastructure decisions.

-Increase Citywide Resiliency to Sea Level Rise and Weather-Related Events Equitably for all City Residents Recommendations:
+Increased Resilience Recommendations:

-- Data collection is critical for the City's resiliency strategies and the City must invest in accurate data to make informed planning decisions about future flood risk. - The City must make climate adaptation and sea level planning a cornerstone of all planning efforts for infrastructure, habitat and development. - Harmonizing current efforts, such as seawall vulnerability and stormwater management planning, should serve as a foundation for creation of a City Sustainability and Climate Plan. - Green infrastructure projects should be increased to passively manage precipitation, flooding and water resource recovery. - Reducing vulnerability must be a key goal of capital planning projects. - The City should continue its partnerships and involvement in regional and microregional planning efforts to exchange information and learn about successful climate planning case studies for projects and programs.
+Invest in accurate data to make informed planning decisions about future flood risk.

+Make climate adaptation and sea level planning a cornerstone of all planning efforts for infrastructure, habitat and development.

+Harmonizing current efforts, such as seawall vulnerability and stormwater management planning, should serve as a foundation for creation of a City Sustainability and Climate Plan.

+Green infrastructure projects should be increased to passively manage precipitation, flooding and water resource recovery.

+Reduce vulnerability must be a key goal of capital planning projects.

+Continue City partnerships and involvement in regional and micro-regional planning efforts to exchange information and learn about successful climate planning case studies for projects and programs.

 The City must actively link and integrate infrastructure planning, emergency management and the future impacts of climate and sea level rise to become a more resilient community.
-The City already has strong emergency planning approaches for hurricane evacuation that will only be exacerbated by sea level rise and impacted infrastructure.
+The City alreadv strong emergency has planning approaches for hurricane evacuation that will only be exacerbated by sea level rise and impacted infrastructure.
 Linking project development, such as through the Local Mitigation Strategy.
 It is through these efforts that the City must "harden" its infrastructure and assets and support residents' and business' efforts to do the same